hdShang/arxiv-daily/docs/cs-LG/2025-05-12/papers/250507911v1-combining-bayesian-inference-and-reinforcement-learning-for-agent-de.md

 ---
 layout: default
-title: Combining Bayesian Inference and Reinforcement Learning for Agent Decision Making: A Review
+title: "Combining Bayesian Inference and Reinforcement Learning for Agent Decision Making: A Review"
 ---

 # Combining Bayesian Inference and Reinforcement Learning for Agent Decision Making: A Review